mariuszszustka/10x-cards/README.md

 ## Project Description

 10x-cards is a web application that allows users to create, manage, and review educational flashcards.
-The application leverages LLM models (via API) to generate flashcard suggestions based on input text and integrates with a ready-made spaced repetition algorithm for effective learning.
+The application leverages LLM models (via API) to generate flashcard suggestions based on input text and integrates with the Leitner system for spaced repetition, ensuring effective learning.

 ### Key Features:
 - **AI-powered flashcard generation**: Automatically generate high-quality flashcards from pasted text
 - **Manual flashcard management**: Create, edit, and organize your own flashcards
 - **User authentication**: Secure access to personalized flashcard sets
-- **Spaced repetition integration**: Efficiently learn using proven learning methods
+- **Leitner system integration**: Learn efficiently with a five-level spaced repetition algorithm that automatically adjusts review frequency based on your knowledge level
-- **Performance tracking**: Monitor your learning progress and effectiveness
+- **Performance tracking**: Monitor your learning progress and effectiveness with statistics for each Leitner level

 ## Tech Stack